-In the POST USE, ENERGY box goes the energy that the product in question uses after it is "thrown away" or in its post-use cycle, and the impacts the product and its energy use will have as it is thrown-away, recycled or reused.
+The POST USE, ENERGY box reflects the Energy that the product in question uses after it is "thrown away" or in its post-use cycle, including emissions and source.
+Disposal in some cases may result in Energy production that can be used elsewhere but also emits greenhouse gases.